arnavk377/dosewise-frontend/README.md

 Click [here](http://143.198.136.223:5173/) to see Dosewise live!

 # Full Project Runtime Commands
-Run both commands to see Dosewise in action!
+Run both commands to see Dosewise locally!

 Frontend
 ```